dulanjayabhanu/GitHub-Kindergarten/README.md

     </br></br>
     <span>This is not your usual high-stakes, production-level repository.
 Nope!
 This is our digital sandbox, a fun and safe place to <b>learn, explore, break things, fix them</b>, and giggle at Git conflicts together.</span>
     </br></br>
-    <span>Whether you're taking your first baby steps into the world of GitHub or you're here to babysit your teammates through their first pull request, this is the place! :shipit:</span>
+    <span>Whether you're taking your first baby steps into the world of GitHub or you're here to babysit your teammates through their first pull request, this is the place!</span>
 </div>

 </br></br>